 It was a hell of an adventure, both driving and exploring.
-I hope this gives you an idea of how to do a Baltic road trip/Eastern European road trip.
+I hope this gives you an idea of how to make a Baltic road trip/Eastern European road trip.

-Hit me up with any question you might have.
+Hit me up with any questions you might have.
 Vlogs will eventually be published on my YouTube channel.

 If I were to change anything, I would add at least 1 day in each of the Baltic countries.
 There are countless Natural parks and outdoor places to discover.
 I spend a total of 9 days in the Baltics, including the day trip to Helsinki.
 I could have easily stayed for 2 weeks.
 And most campers were taking their time, not rushing through it all.